philiplane5000/star-wars-RPG/README.md

 ### DEV NOTES

 #### BUGS / IMPROVEMENTS
-* player can continue attacking (even while dead...)
-* game doesnt really end or reset
+* need a button to allow "try again?" or "play again?"
-* lacking sound effects
+* no sound effects
-* subtle sexism.. convert LEIA to boss #metoo